yochaigal/cairn/wip/2e/forest-seeds.md

 A cylindrical, chimneyed **hut** covered in thick **foliage** sits at the edge fo a small clearing.
 A wooden **sign** is pressed into the ground at the West entrance.
 A long spool of **chicken wire** is installed on the North side.

 - **Hut**: The front-facing windows are dark, and there is no light or smoke coming from inside.
-  - The door has no keyhole, but will only open to friends of Anglwyst (like Dormin).
+  - The door has no keyhole, and will only open to friends of Anglwyst, Sweeney, or Gundersnatch.
   - If the door is forced open or the hut is threatened, two legs will sprout from underneath and the hut will quickly retreat into the forest.
 - **Foliage**: Both the roof and the windows are covered in thick leafy vines.
-  - None of the vines touch the ground, as they would be torn were hut to stand.
+  - None of the vines touch the ground, as they would be torn were the hut to stand.
 - **Sign**: Covered in vines.
 In red letters it says: "No Hunting Here.
 Harsh penalties."
   - The witch cast a spell of protection over this place.
 If an animal is killed here by anyone capable of speech, their killer immediately turns to stone (no save).
   - Nothing dangerous  will follow the party into this part of the wood.
-The sounds of birds and
 - **Wire**: Encircles a small, shriveled garden.
-A vine-covered stone statue a young hunter stands in the middle.
+A vine-covered stone statue of a young hunter stands in the middle.
   - The shocked-looking hunter (a victim of the clearing's spell) holds a limp rabbit upside-down, a knife held to its throat.

 #### Inside the Hut

 Lavishly decorated.
 A tall wooden **barrel** is set near the North fireplace, a long broom sticking out.
 A large **stove** is installed on the East wall.
 A **string** of herbs and root vegetables hang from the ceiling.
   - **Barrel**: Joined by thick mortar.
-Empty except for the broom, and free of dust.
+Free of dust and empty save for the broom.
     - The barrel can fit up to one person, and is capable of flight (use the broom to "paddle" the air).
   - **Stove**: Warm, and large enough to sleep on.
 A red scarf is tied around one of the iron handle.
-    - The scarf belonged to Anglwyst, but is otherwise mundane.
-Dormin would love to have it.
+    - The scarf given to Anglwyst by Sweeney that is otherwise mundane.
+Sweeney would love to have it back.
   - **String**: Goods of rare and extinct quality.
 Worth 500gp to the right buyer.
     - A mandrake root hangs from the string.
 If fed water daily it will openly declare a lie when it hears one.
 Scream loudly if cut.